 For me, these kinds of paradigm-shifting moments triggered by a facing of truth are fundamental to the real BYU experience.
 Indeed, they help me understand the words of Christ when He said, “Ye shall know the truth, and the truth shall make you free” (John 8:32).

 My message to you today is that truth does exist, it does matter, and it can be discerned.
 A major part of your purpose here at BYU is to enhance your knowledge of the truth and your ability to discern it.
-In fact, a major part of our purpose in this mortal existence is to enhance and refine our ability to discern, apply, and ultimately internalize truth.

 By using our best thinking, by choosing to act with real intent, and by seeking direct revelation from God, we can come to a humble yet firm conviction of the truth of all things.

 When we apply the gospel to all aspects of our life, we stay true to ourselves and connected to our purpose for living.

 Just as both wings are necessary and must be in working order for the dove or the eagle to fly, so too both faith and reason are necessary for the intellectual and spiritual quest and for the intellectual and spiritual life.

 If we are not afraid, our life experiments can be tools to learn truth and to make changes.
 The pioneer chemist Marie Curie believed that “nothing in life is to be feared—it is only to be understood.”